onflow/docs/docs/evm/cadence/interacting-with-coa.md

 # Interacting with COAs

-[Cadence Owned Accounts (COAs)](../accounts.md#cadence-owned-accounts) are EVM accounts owned by a Cadence resource and are used to interact with the Flow EVM from Cadence.
+[Cadence Owned Accounts (COAs)](../accounts.md#cadence-owned-accounts) are EVM accounts owned by a Cadence resource and are used to interact with Flow EVM from Cadence.

 COAs expose two interfaces for interaction: one on the Cadence side and one on the EVM side.
-In this guide, we will focus on how to interact with COAs from Cadence.
+In this guide, we will focus on how to interact with COAs with Cadence.

-We will walk through some basic examples of how to create and interact with COAs in Cadnece.
-Your specific use case of the COA resource will depend on your own application's requirements (e.g. the COA resource may not live directly in `/storage/evm` as in these examples, but may instead be a part of a more complex resource structure).
+In this guide we will walk through some basic examples creating and interacting with a COA in Cadence.
+Your specific usage of the COA resource will depend on your own application's requirements (e.g. the COA resource may not live directly in `/storage/evm` as in these examples, but may instead be a part of a more complex resource structure).

 ## COA Interface

-To begin, we can take a look at a simplified version of the Cadence EVM contract interface related to interacting with COAs:
+To begin, we can take a look at a simplified version of the `EVM` contract, highlighting parts specific to COAs.

+You can learn more about the `EVM` contract [here](../../build/core-contracts/13-evm.md) and the full contract code can be found on [GitHub](https://github.com/onflow/flow-go/tree/master/fvm/evm/stdlib/contract.cdc).

 ```cadence
 access(all)